Maikal Hills

 The Maikal Hills are range of hills in the state of eastern Madhya Pradesh and Chhattisgarh India.
 The Maikal Hills are an eastern part of the Satpuras in Kawardha District of Chhattisgarh and Anuppur district of Madhya Pradesh, overlooking the scenic town of Kawardha.
 Their altitudes range from 340 m to 942 m above sea level.
 This densely forested and thinly populated range gives rise to several streams and rivers including the tributaries of Narmada and Wainganga rivers.
 The hills are inhabited by two tribal peoples, the Baigas and the Gonds.
 The hill range is rich in flora and fauna wealth.

 History

-This region was once ruled by the Panduvamshis of Mekala.
+This region was known as Mekala and was once ruled by the Panduvamshis of Mekala.
 Their territory included parts of the present-day Mandla, Shahdol, and Bilaspur districts.

 Culture

 Folk songs are part of the heritage of the tribal peoples of the Maikal Hills.

 Geography

 The Maikal are a hilly region in central India.
 This mountain range is one of the broad topographical divisions of Chhattisgarh.
 The landscape of Satpuda-Maikal extends for a distance of about five hundred kilometer.
 To one side of this stretch of landscape, the Achanakmar Wildlife Sanctuary of Chhattisgarh is located.
 On the other side of the Satpuda-Maikal lies the Melghat Tiger Reserve of Maharashtra.
 This stretch of land extends along with Satpuda and Maikal range in Chhattisgarh.